scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Using GhostText to edit Jupyter cells from a favorite text editor
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The snippet extensions for the Classic Jupyter Notebook and JuptyerLab lack support for tab triggers to insert snippets was you type and tab stops inside the snippet to advance to sites in the snippet that may need to be edited.
+The snippet extensions for the Classic Jupyter Notebook and JupyterLab lack support for tab triggers to insert snippets was you type and tab stops inside the snippet to advance to sites in the snippet that may need to be edited.
 These two features are standard in the software that supports the use of snippet libraries in most text editors.
 By adding the GhostText extension to the web browser and a server to one of several leading text editors, it is possible to send the text from the browser through a WebSocket to a server in the text editor.
 Thus, it is possible to edit the contents of a computational notebook cell from inside a text editor.